bablokb/pi-btnap/README.md

 network interface `bnepX` and adds it to the bridge.
 The difference between the server and the nap is that the latter also adds an existing network interface to the bridge, so all connected clients will use that interface for access to the network.
+Depending on your needs, you could also configure routing from the bridge-device to an existing network device, but this setup is not directly supported by this project.

 For clients, the `btnap.service` will just establish a connection to the provided remote bluetooth device.